ccibeekeoc42/PythonTips/README.md

 ### Image Manipulation (Remove Background)

-- The _PIL_ midule should come by default.
+- The _PIL_ module should come by default.
 However, you need to install the _rembg_ module.
   `!pip install pillow` and `!pip install rembg`

 ```python